Rasipuram: Culture

 Also 63 Nayanmars festival is celebrated grandly every year.

 A mini town called R.Puduppati is located inside Rasipuram Taluk.
-Where the Thulukka sudamani amman temple is present.
+Where the Thulukka sudamaniamman temple is present.
 Every year, last Wednesday of panguni month is celebrated as a Thear Thiruvizha on this temple.

 Politics

 Rasipuram is a state assembly constituency.
 Dr. Madhivendhan serves as MLA of Rasipuram Constituency.
 Rasipuram Constituency is removed from the latest alignments and joined with Namakkal Lok sabha Constituency.

 It is a part of the Rasipuram (Lok Sabha constituency).

 Economy

 The town is known for weaving silk sarees (Rasipuram silks).
 These iconic woven silk sarees and dhotis are traded and exported.

 The second popular thing in this town is the pure home made ghee.

 Transportation

 Road

 Rasipuram is located on highway NH7 which connects Salem and Namakkal.
 Rasipuram town has two bus stands (i.e. old and new bus stand).
-New bus stand serves buses to Vennandur, Coimbatore, Namakkal, Salem, Attur, Kallakurichi, Karur, Erode, Tiruchengode, Chennai, Bangalore, Mettur, Palani, Bhavani, Sankari, Trichy, Edappadi, Komarapalayam, Paramathi Velur, and Thuraiyur.
+New bus stand serves buses to Vennandur, Coimbatore, Namakkal, Salem, Attur, Kallakurichi, Karur, Erode, Tiruchengode, Chennai, Bangalore, Mettur, Palani, Bhavani, Sankari, Trichy, Edappadi, Komarapalayam, Paramathi Velur, and Senthamangalam.

 Andagalur gate, located on NH 7, is a stop for all Mofussil buses which skip Rasipuram town.

 SH79 (Attur–Mallikkarai–Rasipuram–Tiruchengode–Erode Road) and SH95 (Mohanur–Namakkal–Sendamangalam–Rasipuram Road) are the two state highways which connect to the town.